This post was originally publish on March 13, 2018 and updated on October 8, 2019.

 - Origami – I don’t know about you but I find this art beautiful!
 I’ve never tried it, unless the folded-paper game from elementary school counts😁, but I have to imagine it’d be fun, challenging and you could order all the supplies online.

 If you have any activities you’d like to share in the comments, go ahead!
 I know there are about a million other things people do to not only feel a part of a society outside their homes, but also to feel like they are participating in their own lives.
-It’s just about finding your thing.
+It’s about finding your thing.
 Everyone has a thing.
 I would like to add one more activity for those moments when you cannot move, when your breathing feels like entirely too much energy but you need to escape that headspace.
 It’s during that time when I count my blessings.
-I silently sift through all the goodness in my life, from the softness of my pillow, to the roof over my head and folks it helps.
+I silently sift through all the goodness in my life, from the softness of my pillow, to the roof over my head, and folks, it helps.